 *) echo "unknown: $OSTYPE" ;;

 The “wine ../config/cyelftool.exe” and “../config/cyelftoo.mac” format is required.
-The effect from the CMakeLists.txt for the PSOC5 build that launches executables from the VSCode system tends to cause the current directory to be non-obvious, but predictably nested. (hmmm.
+The side effect from using CMakeLists.txt for the PSOC5 build (which launches executables from the VSCode system) tends to cause the current directory to be non-obvious, but predictably nested. (hmmm.
 Say that 5 times real fast!)
 In any case, the script works.

 The build on Linux with a local directory is blazing fast.
 Just a tiny bit slower than using the Mac.
 (Maybe 5% to 10% slower.)
-Using wine with the cyelftool only chews up a second or so, in my experience, so the slowdown is not really noticed.
+Using wine with the cyelftool only chews up a second or so, in my experience, so the slowdown of using wine is not really noticed.

 The penalty for using a VM is usually a 5% to 10% slowdown in builds.
-I use Dropbox to synchronize between machines as using shared folders over a network is 50% to 75% slower than local files synchronized with Dropbox.
-So, for PSOC5, the speedup is 500% or more over a Windows build using Creator, so a 10% slowdown using a VM is not noticed.
+I use Dropbox to synchronize between Virtual machines and Host Machines as using shared folders over a network is 50% to 75% slower than local files synchronized with Dropbox.
+So, for PSOC5, the speedup is 500% or more over a Windows build using Creator.
+That is so fast that a 10% slowdown using a VM is not noticed.